Are you addicted to home remodeling shows? Alisa Taylor, a Cincinnati Loss Control representative is.

 - If special disposal procedures are needed, check with your local waste hauler to see if they can accommodate.

-- Your local government may be able to help; our township hosts a monthly recycling center that allows most hazardous waste.
+- Your local government may be able to help.
+“Our township hosts a monthly recycling center that allows most hazardous waste,” Alisa said.